Annuities: Traps for the Unwary

 In most cases, the taxation of annuities is straightforward—but not always.
 Gifts of annuity contracts, aggregation of annuities, and payments to beneficiaries are three situations where special tax rules apply.

-Example 1: How Early Withdrawals are Taxed
+Example: How Early Withdrawals Are Taxed

-• Note the exact withdrawal amount.
-John wants to withdraw $30,000, and his earnings total $25,000.
+• John wants to withdraw $30,000, and has $25,000 of earnings.

 • John gifts his $100,000 annuity to Mary.

 • John pays ordinary income tax on $25,000.
-This is the $100,000 cash-surrender value minus the $75,000 basis.
+This is the $100,000 cash surrender value minus the $75,000 basis.

 Aggregation of Annuities